pantheon-systems/line_only_receiver/src/tx_clients/clients/README.md

     reactor.run()

-__Inline Callbacks Example__ - Also Asynchronous but the code reads more like synchronous code.
+__Inline Callbacks Asynchronous Example__ - The code reads more like synchronous code.

 The main drawback of inline callbacks is that there is some overhead to constructing the decorator.
 Normally this is marginal.
 However, if a function that is decorated is called many times within your app it can amount to a non-trivial amount of time spent.
 It just depends on where it is used.

     from twisted.internet import reactor, defer